koculu/Regor/docs-site/src/content/docs/overview.md

 Regor is intentionally practical.
 It does not force one rigid rendering architecture for every use case.

+## Architecture Positioning

+Regor is Vue-inspired in directive syntax, but different by architecture.

+1. Regor does not rely on a Virtual DOM layer.
+2. Regor can bind existing server-rendered/static markup in place.
+3. Regor supports runtime composition and reentrance across already-mounted regions.
+4. Regor keeps optimization escape hatches close to plain DOM and JavaScript.

 ## Why Teams Choose Regor

 ### 1. Runtime flexibility without lock-in